~ Cosmetic Restoration ~

 It appears that the original method used to finish the dials was to chemically apply a black oxide coating to the dial.
 This might have been black anodizing but it could also just be an oxide treatment.
 Next, the white paint was applied into the areas that are to be the background color.
 This had to be a relatively slow drying paint that was allowed to settle leaving the high points - the dial numerals - slightly above the paint.
 Then a squeegee type of device skimmed the high points to reveal the black oxide underneath.

 I haven't tried this method of dial restoration since spare original dials are so expensive and I don't want to take a chance on ruining a decent set of dials.
 However, I do now have a spare set of SP-600 dials that are in poor condition and sometime in the future I'll attempt this type of restoration.
 For the time being though, the only accepted solution for poor condition dials is a photo paper overlay that is glued to the back of the dials and then reverse mounting the dials.
-These never look original and are only a "stop-gap" solution until someone develops a good restoration method for the SP-600 dials.
+These never look original and are only a "stop-gap" solution until good condition original dials are found or someone develops a good restoration method for the SP-600 dials.